 In addition to these two overarching considerations, there are a number of other important issues divorcing parents will need to address when working toward developing a bird’s nest custody arrangement.
 Some examples of these issues include:

 - Scheduling – Of course, one parent will need to be living at the children’s homes at all times.
 Parents must develop a schedule that works for them while also serving the best interests of their children.

 - Flexibility – While it is important to have a schedule, bird’s nest custody arrangements also require flexibility.
 This is something parents will need to address proactively and incorporate into their post-divorce parenting plan.

 - Finances – Who will pay the utility bills at the children’s primary residence?
 Who will take care of maintenance, furniture, décor, and other house-related expenses?

 - Responsibilities – Maintaining the third home presents additional responsibilities as well.
-With bird’s nest custody, it is important to clearly define each parent’s responsibilities in order to avoid disputes in the future.
+With bird’s nest custody, it is important to define each parent’s responsibilities to avoid future disputes clearly.

 - Ground Rules – Bird’s nest custody also requires divorcing parents to establish (and stick to) a set of ground rules.
 Each parent should enforce the same rules while at the children’s primary residence.

 - Relationships – If one parent enters into a new relationship, how will this impact the parents’ bird’s nest custody arrangement (if at all)?
 Should there be rules around when (or if) a new partner or spouse is allowed to stay at the children’s primary residence?

 - Visits to the Parents’ Homes – With a bird’s nest custody arrangement, the children will undoubtedly want to visit each parent’s separate home.
 The timelines and parameters for these visits will need to be addressed as well.

 Schedule a Free Initial Consultation with a Lake County, IL Divorce Lawyer